Frequently asked questions

 • confirm their relationship to you

-• explain if or how the educational disadvantage you’ve experienced has affected your educational performance.
+• explain if or how the circumstances you’ve experienced have affected your studies.

 Most GPs will know a person's background and circumstances but it is recommended that the medical professional who is treating you for your condition complete the required documents as they understand your illness and how it is affecting you.

-Equity Scholarships consider how the disadvantage suffered by an applicant will likely impact their tertiary studies (ie future impact).
+Equity Scholarships consider how an applicant's circumstances will likely impact their tertiary studies (ie future impact).

-The Educational Access Scheme (EAS) considers how the disadvantage suffered by an applicant impacted their Year 11 and/or 12 (or equivalent) studies (ie past impact).
+The Educational Access Scheme (EAS) considers how an applicant's circumstances impacted their Year 11 and/or 12 (or equivalent) studies (ie past impact).

 Generally, this means that UAC requires different educational impact statements and, where required, medical impact statements for each scheme.
 For some conditions, such as ADHD/autism and spectrum disorders, there may be an opportunity to use the same documents.
 However, it is in your best interests to provide the correct documents for the correct scheme to ensure the most accurate assessment.